Loading profile data...

 Founder match-making services and directories

+Websites like CoFoundersLab have sprung up to help people look for co-founders.
 You could also search the community groups on Enterprise Nation and make connections with fellow members.

-Call outs on social media might help too.
+Call-outs on social media might help too.
 Show your personality and the purpose behind what you're doing.
 People love to make recommendations and connect people, so put yourself out there and see how you get on.

 University and college